What happens after divorce papers are served?

 In this article, we discuss generally what happens after divorce papers are served in California, in both an uncontested and contested case.
 We will assume for the purposes of this article the divorce papers were properly served and there is no issue about that.
 We are also going to assume in this article there are no issues regarding California jurisdiction (the court’s power to make orders) or whether the divorce was filed in the right county within California.

 This article is not legal advice.
-If you need legal advice on your specific case and you have a Southern California family law matter, contact our family law firm for an affordable strategy session.
+If you need legal advice on your specific case and you have a California family law matter, contact our family law firm for an affordable strategy session.
+We handle family law cases in Orange County, Los Angeles and each of the other five Southern California counties.
 Like what you read?
 Please share this article with friends or family.

 The automatic temporary restraining orders on the back of the California summons once divorce papers are served